James Calado

-James John Calado (born 13 June 1989) is a British professional racing driver from England, currently competing in the FIA World Endurance Championship and other selected GT races for AF Corse.
-He won the LMGTE Pro class of the 2017 FIA World Endurance Championship and 2019 24 Hours of Le Mans.
+James John Calado (born 13 June 1989) is a British professional racing driver from England who is competing in the FIA World Endurance Championship with Ferrari - AF Corse in the Hypercar class and other selected GT races for AF Corse.
+He won the 2025 FIA World Endurance Championship in the Hypercar class and the LMGTE Pro class of the 2017 FIA World Endurance Championship and 2019 24 Hours of Le Mans, and overall victory in the 2023 24 Hours of Le Mans.
 He drove for Panasonic Jaguar Racing in Formula E. His career has been funded by the Racing Steps Foundation.

 Early career

 Karting

 Born in Cropthorne, Worcestershire, Calado had an extensive karting career, starting out at Cadets level in 1999.
 After being a member of the 2000 championship-winning England Inter-Nations Cadet Team, Calado won the British Cadet Championship in 2001, and also finished runner-up to Daniel Rowbottom in the Super 1 Cadet series, losing out by thirteen points.
 In 2002, Calado stepped up to TKM Juniors, finishing fifth in the Super 1 championship.
 2003 saw Calado contest pan-European series for the first time, driving a Gillard Parilla kart for the PDB Racing Team in the ICA Junior class.
 He finished runner-up to Nicholas Risitano in the European Championship, beating future Formula One drivers Sébastien Buemi and Jaime Alguersuari.

 He moved to Tony Kart for the 2004 season, and once again finished in the top three of the European Championship; this time finishing third behind Stefano Coletti and Jules Bianchi.
 He also finished fifth in the Andrea Margutti Trophy, and ninth in the Italian Open Masters.
 He moved up to the ICA class in 2005, and won the European Championship ahead of his future team-mate Jean-Éric Vergne, and also finished runner-up to Armando Parente in the Italian Open Masters.
 He returned to the UK to contest the Renault Elite League in the Super Libre class, finishing seventh in the championship.

 Calado moved into the top class of international karting in 2006, moving into the Formula A class.
 Sixth in the Italian Open Masters, Calado went to Macau for the International Kart Grand Prix, where he finished as runner-up to Michael Christensen.
 His final season of karting, in 2007, saw his fourth top-five placing in the European Championship, as well as a third-place finish in the Margutti Trophy.
 He also placed ninth in the South Garda Winter Cup.